mafintosh/hms/README.md

 # hms

-Work in progress.
-Ship all kinds of services
+Ship all kinds of services.

 ```
 npm install -g hms